SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-multiple-domain-mesh.md

-# Shape Model for Multiple Domain
+# Shape Model for Multiple Domain directly from Mesh

 ## What and Where is the Use Case?